keycloak/keycloak-playground/fapi-playground/README.md

 must be checked.
 Login without DPoP will not work and Token Request will return 400 HTTP error as DPoP is mandatory for the client with this switch enabled.

-__6) DPoP Enforcer executor__ - In the Keycloak admin console, in the tab `Realm settings` -> tab `Client policies` -> tab `Profiles`, you can create new client profile called for example `dpop-profile` and add the client policy executor `dpop-enforcer-executor` to this profile.
+__6) DPoP Enforcer executor__ - In the Keycloak admin console, in the tab `Realm settings` -> tab `Client policies` -> tab `Profiles`, you can create new client profile called for example `dpop-profile` and add the client policy executor `dpop-bind-enforcer` executor to this profile.
 Configure executor according your preference.
 Then in the `Realm settings` -> `Client policies` -> `Policies` you can create client policy `dpop-policy` with condition `any-client` and link to the `dpop-profile` client profile.

 6.a) In the FAPI playground application, you can register new client.
 If `Auto configure` was enabled for the client policy executor created above, then new client will have